Slave Ship by Joseph Mallord William Turner

 - 2 min read

 In Slave Ship, Turner depicts the horrifying experience of the Middle Passage.
 There is a ship stuck in a storm and the painting itself is divided into two major parts.
 On the left, there is a dark storm moving into the center of the piece of art.
 In contrast, the right side is still bright and has not been affected by the storm yet.
-By doing this, Turner is almost asking the observers to judge what is right and wrong in this scene.
-However, at the same time, it is obvious that Turner strongly believes in the abolitionist movement and is pushing the viewer to agree.
 In the water, there are people in the water trying to reach their arms out, but they are connected to chains pulling them downwards.
-This is to represent the event in which captains throw healthy African Americans overboard for insurance money.
-Also, the ship in comparison to everything else is extremely large, making the observers feel small in the presence of the significant issue of slavery.
+This references a real event in which captains would throw healthy Africans overboard for insurance money.
+Creating this image, Turner forces viewers to confront human greed and exploitation.

 Along with Turner’s painting, he also wrote a poem called The Fallacies of Hope, which focused on the terrifying scene of death.
 The title suggests that hope is misleading, specifically when it comes to slavery.
 He ended up never actually publishing this poem because he never considered it finished.